In-State Residency 2022-2023

 The Schools of Medicine and Dental Medicine at UConn Health offer matriculated students the opportunity to reclassify as in-state residents for tuition purposes in accordance with Connecticut General Statute 10a-26, et. seq.
-Review the application for more detailed information about classification status and submission requirements.
+Review the application for 2022-2023 for more detailed information about classification status and submission requirements.
 Initial residency status is determined at the time of admission.

 Step 1: Determine the classification status.
 Matriculated, Year 1 students wishing to reclassify as in-state residents for tuition purposes must first determine an applicable classification status since this drives the submission requirements and timeline.

 Step 2: Review the submission requirements.
 Submission requirements vary depending on the classification status for which the student is applying.
 All students are required to complete an application and have it notarized.
 The application details all required supporting documentation by classification; all documents listed within a particular classification status section are required.

 Step 3: Determine the timeline.
 The submission timeline is based on the classification status for which the student is applying.
 The application cycle opens in October of Year 1 and remains open through the first Friday of March.
 Students applying with a parent/spouse’s information who may be eligible to reclassify for the spring term of Year 1 must submit a complete application by the first Friday of December.
 All applications must be complete with notarization at the time of submission.

 Step 4: Collect data and information on determinants of in-state residency.

 Step 5: Complete the in-state residency checklist that corresponds to your classification.
 All applications need to be submitted by the deadline for consideration for in-state residency.
 The deadline to submit for the Spring 2023 semester is Friday, December 2, 2022, and the deadline to submit for the Fall 2023 semester is Friday, March 2, 2023.